 Norrie disease is an inherited eye disorder that leads to blindness in male infants at birth or soon after birth.
 It causes abnormal development of the retina, the layer of sensory cells that detect light and color, with masses of immature retinal cells accumulating at the back of the eye.
 As a result, the pupils appear white when light is shone on them, a sign called leukocoria.
 The irises (colored portions of the eyes) or the entire eyeballs may shrink and deteriorate during the first months of life, and cataracts (cloudiness in the lens of the eye) may eventually develop.

-About one third of individuals with Norrie disease develop progressive hearing loss, and more than half experience developmental delays in motor skills such as sitting up and walking.
+About 30 percent of individuals with Norrie disease develop progressive hearing loss, and 30 to 50 percent of people affected experience developmental delays in motor skills such as sitting up and walking.
 Other problems may include mild to moderate intellectual disability, often with psychosis, and abnormalities that can affect circulation, breathing, digestion, excretion, or reproduction.

 In order to initiate the Wnt cascade, norrin must bind (attach) to another protein called frizzled-4.
 Mutations in the norrin protein interfere with its ability to bind to frizzled-4, resulting in the signs and symptoms of Norrie disease.

 This condition is inherited in an X-linked recessive pattern.
 A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a mutation must be present in both copies of the gene to cause the disorder.
 Males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.